 It still feels like summer vacation around here, but really it’s just still summer. . . now with school and all of its corresponding activities.

-If I sounds like I’m complaining, I suppose I am.
+If I sound like I’m complaining, I suppose I am.
 I’m just being real.

 You don’t even have to turn the oven on.
-(Which, since it still is summer, you might not want to do.)
+Which, since it still is summer, you might not want to do.
+No-bake cheesecake recipes are ideal in the warmer months for this reason.
+Not that I would want Chocolate Espresso Cheesecake any other day of the year. 😉

-I’m going to serve this over the weekend at a barbecue and pretend we’re still on summer vacation.
+I think I’m going to serve this over the weekend at a barbecue and we’ll pretend we’re still on summer vacation.
 It’s the kind of dessert one permits themselves to have on vacation, after all.
 Indulge!

 - 3 dozen Oreo cookies